-From To Human rights law obliges governments to guarantee people's basic needs.
+FROM TO Human rights law obliges governments to guarantee people's basic needs.
 Human rights give us the means to demand that our leaders fund the things our communities need to thrive, like good schools and modern hospitals.
 Everyone is protected against discrimination.
 No matter the colour of our skin, who we love, who we pray to or how old we are, most of us agree that all of us should get the same opportunities to do well in life.
 Marriage equality.
 Everyone should be free to make a long-term commitment to the person they love, no matter who they are attracted to.
 Environmental protection.
 Most of us want our children to breathe clean air and drink clean water.
 Democracy.
 We all want our leaders to listen to our concerns and do what's best for ordinary people.
-Anti-corruption.
-The resources we contribute should go to fund the things we all rely on, like roads, schools and hospitals.
-The right to asylum.
-Most of us will do whatever it takes to keep our families safe and give them a better life.
-We work, sacrifice, and even pack up everything so we can put food on the table, a roof over their heads and send our kids to a decent school.